-- Be prepared for the audit: Not being prepared can lead to frustration on the auditors part and could lead to you not being able to fully present your case.
+- Be prepared for the audit: Not being prepared can lead to frustration on the auditor’s part and could lead to you not being able to fully present your case.
 You are your best advocate in an audit.
 Being prepared is especially important if you don’t have a tax attorney.
 You need to know what the tax code means and how it is applied so you can plead your case to the auditor.

-- Elevate issues to the auditor’s manager: You might feel like the audit is dragging on forever and you are not getting anywhere with the auditor.
-If this arises you should ask to speak with the auditor’s manager.
+- Elevate issues to the auditor’s manager: You might feel like the audit is dragging on forever, and you are not getting anywhere with the auditor.
+If this arises, you should ask to speak with the auditor’s manager.
 They will listen to your side of the case and will intervene if needed on your behalf.

-- Get all request information in writing: Make sure you have everything in writing from the auditor.
+- Get all requested information in writing: Make sure you have everything in writing from the auditor.
 If they forget or get confused over what you agreed on, you then have the proof to show them.
 Don’t be afraid to take charge of the audit.
 You can request that things be put into writing so you have a record of it.
-This will benefit you if you decided to appeal the audit findings.
+This will benefit you if you decide to appeal the audit findings.

-- Remember and obey deadlines: In an audit, there are a lot of deadlines, that include the audit appointment, deadlines to provide information, deadline to respond to the initial audit report, the deadline to petition IRS appeals, the deadline to petition tax court and many others.
-As a taxpayer it is your job to remember all these deadlines, the auditor will not remind you of them.
+- Remember and obey deadlines: In an audit, there are a lot of deadlines that include the audit appointment, deadlines to provide information, deadline to respond to the initial audit report, the deadline to petition IRS appeals, the deadline to petition tax court and many others.
+As a taxpayer, it is your job to remember all these deadlines.
+The auditor will not remind you of them.

-- Contest the penalties: Typically taxpayers do not argue when penalties are applied.
-In the past IRS auditors have been criticized for tacking on extra penalties to taxpayers.
+- Contest the penalties: Typically, taxpayers do not argue when penalties are applied.
+In the past, IRS auditors have been criticized for tacking on extra penalties to taxpayers.
 It is your job as the taxpayer to pay attention to everything the auditor is doing.
 This could potentially save you money.

-Trying to navigate an audit can be difficult, especially if you have a lot going on personally.
+Trying to navigate an audit can be difficult, especially if you have a lot going on personally or in your business.
 That’s why we are here to help you.
-We know it can get tricky and stressful and that’s why we have tax attorneys ready to represent you against the IRS and help you file an appeal if necessary.
+We know it can get tricky and stressful, and that’s why the tax attorneys at Polston Tax are ready to represent you against the IRS and help you file an appeal if necessary.